 What do serious equestrians look for in a great estate?
 Is a spectacular setting or a particular architectural style most important, or do specialized training grounds take top priority?
 While there is no single answer to this question, real estate specialists from around the world all point to key factors such as space and location when it comes to catering to property seekers who are horse owners, whether such buyers are serious competitors or simply devoted amateurs.

 Equestrian estates are often complex and challenging to develop, and riders need access to equine-related services nearby.
 This is why such estates tend to be clustered in “horse country,” exclusive areas where numerous facilities cater to the needs of all types of horses and horse owners.
 From the polo grounds of Argentina and Uruguay to the dressage facilities of Great Britain, “horse country” in all its variations provides great equestrian estates with exceptional settings in which equines can be raised and trained.
-“At the highest levels, equine athletes, because of their size and scope and intelligence, require space,” says Rick Moeser, Senior Vice President of the Southeast Region for Christie’s International Real Estate.
+“At the highest levels, equine athletes, because of their size and scope and intelligence, require space,” says Rick Moeser, Executive Director of the Southeast Region for Christie’s International Real Estate.
 According to Moeser, “state-of-the-art luxury facilities that are turnkey” have been proven to be very successful.

 1. A Rarified Global Market